Rio Negro (Amazon): History

 The river was named by the Spanish explorer Francisco de Orellana, who first came upon it in 1541.
-By the middle of the 17th century, Jesuits had settled along its banks in the midst of numerous tribes: Manau, Aruák, and Trumá Indians.
-After 1700 slaving along the river was common, and Native American populations were greatly diminished after contact with Eurasian diseases.
+By the middle of the 17th century, Jesuits had settled along its banks in the midst of numerous tribes: Manau, Aruák, and Tarumá Indians.
+After 1700, slaving along the river was common, and Native American populations were greatly diminished after contact with Eurasian diseases.
 In 1800 German scientist Alexander von Humboldt and French botanist Aimé Bonpland explored the river.
 During 1852–1854 Richard Spruce and Alfred Russel Wallace made numerous observations and botanical collections.
-During a 1924–25 expedition, Alexander H. Rice Jr. of Harvard University traveled up the Orinoco, traversed the Casiquiare canal, and descended the Rio Negro to the Amazon at Manaus.
+During a 1924–25 expedition, Alexander H. Rice of Harvard University traveled up the Orinoco, traversed the Casiquiare canal, and descended the Rio Negro to the Amazon at Manaus.
 It was the first expedition to use aerial photography and shortwave radio for mapping of the region.
-In 1968 the Rio Negro was navigated by an SRN6 hovercraft during a National Geographic expedition.
-This area was the filming location for Survivor:The Amazon in 2003.
+In 1968, the Rio Negro was navigated by an SRN6 hovercraft during a National Geographic expedition.
+This area was the filming location for Survivor: The Amazon in 2003.